 If your company needs advice in evaluating or structuring a vertical agreement, contact us.

-Lear has assisted the largest cab dispatching company in the city of Rome, Radiotaxi 3570, in the hearing before the Italian Competition Authority, held on May 9th.
-The Italian Competition Authority (ICA) is investigating into the top three cab dispatching companies operating in Rome.
-The three companies are indeed “cooperatives”, whose members are taxi drivers […] Read more
+Lear assisted the largest cab dispatching company in the city of Rome, Radiotaxi 3570, in the proceedings before the Italian Competition Authority.
+The Italian Competition Authority (ICA) has investigated into the top three cab dispatching companies operating in Rome.
+The three companies are indeed “cooperatives”, whose members are taxi drivers associated with only one of […] Read more

 Lear assisted a consumers association in: i) identifying relevant markets in the fast food sector; ii) assessing available evidence of a resale price maintenance strategy by a major American fast food chain.
 Lear developed both qualitative and quantitative analyses, including diversion ratios analysis and price concentration analysis.